 The dresser wasn’t in the best shape when we got it and had quite a bit of mold growth on it that we didn’t realize it had, so I ended up just keeping this drawer front and the hardware.

-The wood pattern was actually kind of pretty before, but I decided to paint it because I just can’t help myself!
 I’ve included a few affiliate links so you can find the products I love.

 I grabbed my favorite tape for adding stripes, FrogTape for delicate surfaces, and striped this one in vertical stripes:

 I found these hooks that I had painted in Cotton, but I also found a few more pieces of hardware that I had removed from another project (free!) and gave them a couple of coats of Cotton as well.
 I used the end of my putty knife to add some distressing…

 You could totally use spray paint here, but I like the texture of the chalk paint and it distresses easily.

 Then I added them to my drawer front to make a one-of-a-kind necklace organizer:

 These hooks that I used came from Hobby Lobby and are super affordable:

 They started out dark before I painted them.

 The other small hardware pieces are quite pretty, but it’s hard to see any of that detail head-on: